axelpale/genversion/README.md

 ### Visual Studio Code integration

-To configure VSCode debugger, create a file `.vscode/launch.json` with the following contents:
+To configure VSCode debugger for genversion development, create a file `.vscode/launch.json` with the following contents and adjust to your liking:

 ```
 {